binocarlos/slurpy/README.md

   --folder - the local folder
   --key - the etcd key
-  --filter - a file glob to match local files being pushed --etcd - the address of an etcd cluster
+  --glob - a file glob to match local files being pushed --etcd - the address of an etcd cluster
 ```